 Questions for a God I Hope Exists

 All her life, Julia Rocchi has searched for the stillness, focus, and community she felt would connect her with something real, powerful, and greater than herself—something like God.
 But traditional religion, often consumed by its certainties, sometimes fails at helping us find what we deeply desire.
-So many of us want to find a new way.
 Could it be that faith is instead a conversation we carry on in questions?

 Amen? is an engaging, empathetic rumination of the nature of belief—and its reverberations in the everyday—that offers readers comfort, challenge, and release on their quests to encounter God.